vlang/v/doc/docs.md

 println(nums) // "[2, 4, 6]"
 ```

-Note, that you have to add `mut` before `nums` when calling this function.
-This makes
-it clear that the function being called will modify the value.
+Note that you have to add `mut` before `nums` when calling this function.
+This makes it clear that the function being called will modify the value.

 It is preferable to return values instead of modifying arguments.
-Modifying arguments should only be done in performance-critical parts of your application
-to reduce allocations and copying.
+Modifying arguments should only be done in performance-critical parts of your application to reduce allocations and copying.

-For this reason V doesn't allow to modify primitive args like integers, only
-complex types like arrays and maps.
+For this reason, V doesn't allow to modify primitive args like integers, only complex types like arrays and maps.

-Use `user.register()` or `user = register(user)`
-instead of `register(mut user)`.
+Use `user.register()` or `user = register(user)` instead of `register(mut user)`.

 V makes it easy to return a modified version of an object: